not-phoeniix/not-phoeniix/README.md

 Hi there!
 I'm Nikki and I make stuff :]

 I'm currently a second year game design and development student at Rochester Institute of Technology.
-A lot of the projects here are pebble watchfaces, but I code a bunch of things in a variety of languages.
-Go check some of em out!
+A lot of the projects here are pebble watchfaces, games, and linux things.
+I code a bunch of things in a variety of languages, though, so go check some of em out!

-You can reach me on Discord if you'd like, my tag is @not_phoeniix.

 I hope you have a great day!